-- on an actual basis; - on a pro forma basis to give effect to: - the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 29,026,787 shares of Class A common stock in connection with our initial public offering as if such conversion had occurred on September 30, 2020; - stock-based compensation of approximately \$0.2 million associated with RSUs subject to service-based and performance-based vesting conditions that we recognized in connection with our initial public offering and is reflected as an increase to additional paid-in capital and accumulated deficit; - the sale and issuance of 10,592,106 shares of Class A common stock by us in our initial public offering and 7,105,262 shares of Class A common stock by us in a concurrent private placement, based upon the public offering price of \$19.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us; and - the voluntary conversion of 2,803,737 shares of Class B common stock by OCF 2014 Trust, an entity affiliated with Dr. Farokhzad, to an equal amount of Class A common stock at the time of the initial public offering and the conversion of 150,000 shares of Class B common stock by Dynamics Group, LLC, an entity affiliated with Dr. Farokhzad, in connection with a charitable gift; and - on a pro forma as adjusted basis to give effect to: - the pro forma adjustments set forth above, and - the sale and issuance of 1,650,000 shares of our Class A common stock by us in this offering, at a public offering price of \$67.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to: - the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 29,026,787 shares of Class A common stock in connection with our initial public offering as if such conversion had occurred on September 30, 2020; - stock-based compensation of approximately \$0.2 million associated with RSUs subject to service-based and performance-based vesting conditions that we recognized in connection with our initial public offering and is reflected as an increase to additional paid-in capital and accumulated deficit; - the sale and issuance of 10,592,106 shares of Class A common stock by us in our initial public offering and 7,105,262 shares of Class A common stock by us in a concurrent private placement, based upon the public offering price of \$19.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us; and - the voluntary conversion of 2,803,737 shares of Class B common stock by OCF 2014 Trust, an entity affiliated with Dr. Farokhzad, to an equal amount of Class A common stock at the time of the initial public offering and the conversion of 150,000 shares of Class B common stock by Dynamics Group, LLC, an entity affiliated with Dr. Farokhzad, in connection with a charitable gift; and - on a pro forma as adjusted basis to give effect to: - the pro forma adjustments set forth above, and - the sale and issuance of 1,400,000 shares of our Class A common stock by us in this offering, at an assumed public offering price of \$77.88 per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on January 22, 2021, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.